-The Wi-Fi connection access point can a routher, a Cellular service Mobile Hot Spot, or a Smartphone acting as a Wi-Fi Hot Spot.
+The Wi-Fi access point can a home networking router, a Cellular data service Mobile Hot Spot, or a Smartphone acting as a Wi-Fi Hot Spot.

 Ethernet Note: Ethernet port is always enabled, and is factory configured to Automatic IP assignment using DHCP.
 For security enhancement, a static IP address may be required as specified by a local-area network administrator.

 - To connect with Ethernet cable tap Ethernet button, then Manual to set a network administrator specified value.